agoda-com/standards-c-sharp/docs/gui-testing/data-selenium.md

 ## Use the `data-selenium` attribute to identify your elements

 Make it simple to change HTML structure and CSS classes by identifying elements under test with the `data-selenium` HTML attribute, rather than HTML tags, classes or IDs.
-The addition of these attributes may slightly increase the size of the page, but when gzipped the difference will probably be negligable.
+The addition of `data-selenium` attributes may slightly increase the size of the page, but when gzipped the difference will probably be negligable.
 We believe the trade off in developer productivity is worth it.

 #### Don't